RomainAlbert/PyHiSLIP/README.md

 It add support for SRQ and raw data reading in ask() method.
 It also support both python2 and python3.
 This version was tested with pytho2.7 and python3.6-3.7.

+## note:

+This modules can be compiled with cython.
+If you use multiple version of Python interpreter, you need to delete pyhislip.cpp everytime you changed interpreter version.

+cython version newer than 0.29.6 is recomended.